LuccaWang404/Ryujinx-ava-installers/README.md

 <p>
        This repository contains the auto-compiled releases of Ryujinx emulator installer and the source code written in <a href ="https://jrsoftware.org/isinfo.php">Inno
        Setup</a> Script.</br>
-       If you want to check out the update details of each version, please visit the official wiki page to see the <a href="https://github.com/Ryujinx/Ryujinx/wiki/Changelog">Official Changelog(Not available now)</a>.</br>
+       If you want to check out the update details of each version, please visit the official wiki page to see the <a href="https://github.com/Ryujinx/Ryujinx/wiki/Changelog">Official Changelog (Not available now)</a>.</br>
        This project can check for updates regularly and built the installers instantly by GitHub Actions, so it is generally synchronized with the progress of the ryujinx release channel.</br>
-	    <b>As Ryujinx's repository was forced to be deleted by Nintendo's legal department in October 2024, this project will no longer be updated(At least until the Ryujinx project is rebuilt like citra).</b></br>
-      <b>Thankfully, I forked a mirror repository of Ryujinx before it's unavailable.
-If you are interested in the source code of the Ryujinx project, <a href = "https://github.com/LuccaWang404/Ryujinx-Mirror.git">Ryujinx-Mirror</a> may help you.</b></br>
-	    <b>If this project is not taken down due to DMCA, all compiled installers can be downloaded from the <a href ="https://github.com/LuccaWang404/Ryujinx-ava-installers/releases">Releases page</a>.</b>
 </p>

+> [!IMPORTANT]
+> **As Ryujinx's repository was forced to be deleted by Nintendo's legal department in October 2024, this project will no longer be updated (At least until the Ryujinx project is rebuilt like citra).**
+  **Thankfully, I forked a mirror repository of Ryujinx before it's unavailable.
+If you are interested in the source code of the Ryujinx project, [Ryujinx-Mirror](https://github.com/LuccaWang404/Ryujinx-Mirror.git) may help you.**
+	**If this project is not taken down due to DMCA, all compiled installers can be downloaded from the [Releases](https://github.com/LuccaWang404/Ryujinx-ava-installers/releases) page.**

 ## Usage
 Run the installer, follow the prompts and complete the installation process, Ryujinx [Avalonia UI] will be installed on your PC and finish file association.

 ***
-> **TIP：What is file association?**
+> [!TIP]**What is file association?**

-File association is to establish a dependency between a type of file and a program that can open it.
+> File association is to establish a dependency between a type of file and a program that can open it.
   For example, The NSP package (.nsp file) must be manually loaded in the emulator before it can be run when it is not associated.
   After the association, the default associated program of the NSP package in Windows is the Ryujinx.
   Now, double-click the file, you can start the game contains in the NSP package* directly.

 ❗️ ***The NSP file can only be the base NSP, not Update/DLC packages.***